yashpickles/Weekend_Hustles/README.md

 ```
 .
+└──APKA
     ├── .env.example
     ├── main.py
     ├── requirements.txt
     └── tools/
         ├── __init__.py
         ├── duckduckgo_searcher.py
         └── math_solver.py
 ```

+-**APKA folder**: This is the main folder where the supposed magic happens, as claimed by Ryan Gos...
+NOT me.
 -  **main.py**: The core application file, where all the AI agent's "magic" happens.
 Think of it as the control center for your digital minion.
 - **requirements.txt**: The definitive list of Python packages you'll need.
 If it's not on this list, it's probably not important (or I haven't gotten around to adding it yet).
 - **.env.example**: A template for setting up environment variables.
 Because exposing your super-secret tokens is so last season.
 - **tools/**: A directory containing individual scripts for different functionalities.
 This is where the AI's "brains" are divided into bite-sized, manageable pieces, so it doesn't get overwhelmed (unlike some of us on a Monday morning).